 What if I have an idea for a new program or trip, or want to teach a class?

 Yes!
 The shop is open to all ages to shop and enjoy the great bargains!

 What donations do you accept at the Thrift Shop?

 Clothing for all ages, coats, shoes, dishes, decorations, small furniture, craft items, puzzles, and more!
-We do NOT accept anything electronic or paperback books.
+We do NOT accept anything electronic, linens, or books.
+Please call ahead ton confirm what items will be accepted.
 Items should be in good condition and not broken.

 Where can I view your tax return?